Educational content is one of your most potent weapons.

 When it comes to content development, one question always gets asked: “How do we sell without selling?”
 The answer is simple: provide value.
 Educational content provides value to your audience by offering them something new without relying too heavily on hard-selling techniques.

 Here are some ways educational content streamlines your marketing efforts:

 You can use educational content to nurture leads and guide them down the sales funnel.
 For example, you might offer video lessons on a relevant topic in exchange for contact information.
-Or, you could create a series of blog posts that walks readers through the process of making a purchase.
+Or, you could create a series of blog posts that walk readers through the purchase process.

-As you’ve already learned, educational content can take many forms, from blog posts and articles to infographics and videos.
+As you already know, digital content can take many forms, from blog posts and articles to infographics.

 It can be used in many ways, such as:

 - Driving traffic to your website or blog by sharing interesting and informative articles or online courses.